Data Science & Analytics

 zipcodeR

-An R package with 49 peer-reviewed citations including Nature and Cancer Discovery, enabling breakthrough research in public health, epidemiology, and environmental science.
+An R package with 53+ peer-reviewed citations including Nature, Cancer Discovery, and MIS Quarterly, enabling breakthrough research in public health, epidemiology, and environmental science.

 OPRAmachine